fieldtrip/website/getting_started/othersoftware/simnibs.md

 ### Preparation

-We will need `Subject01.mri` which you can get [here](https://download.fieldtriptoolbox.org/tutorial/headmodel_eeg_fem/).
-For the remainder of this tutorial we will assume that this file is present *in the current working directory* (to which all paths mentioned here are relative).
+We will need `Subject01.mri` which you can get [here](https://download.fieldtriptoolbox.org/getting_started/simnibs/).
+For the remainder of this tutorial we will assume that this file is located *in the present working directory* to which all paths mentioned here are relative.

 Let us start by converting the MR image to the RAS coordinate system (it is initially CTF) and save it in a standard NIfTI format that can be read by SimNIBS.
-(If your image is already in NIfTI format, this should not be necessary.)
+If your image is already in NIfTI format, this should not be necessary.

     % matlab
     ft_defaults;